 Farm business accounting presents the opportunity to measure the efficacy of your efforts, assist you in determining which ventures do or do not work for your farm business and help you accurately anticipate expenses.
 An effective accounting system should facilitate cash flow management and facilitate beneficial interactions with tax authorities and lenders.

 Today, accounting methodology is typically tied very closely to your chosen software platform.
-However, Basic Accounting: Guidance for Beginning Farmers, published by the National Center for Appropriate Technology (NCAT) and Preparing Agricultural Financial Statements, published by Northwest Farm Credit Services, can help you become familiar with the concepts upon which popular accounting software platforms are built.
+However, Preparing Agricultural Financial Statements, published by Northwest Farm Credit Services, and Accounting Coach can help you become familiar with the concepts upon which popular accounting software platforms are built.
 Northwest Farm Credit Services also offers three e-Learning Courses, available on demand, on Balance Sheet Basics, Cash Flow Budget, and Time Value of Money that can help farmers enhance their understanding of these topics.

 The tax code attempts to accommodate some of the key differences that distinguish farm operations from other family businesses.
 Farmers should become familiar with how the tax code treats their businesses differently.
 Many tax assistance products and services that are not steeped in agriculture, and perhaps more specifically farming that is similar to your farm, will likely gloss over nuances that are beneficial to your business.